SubhamRath/SKILL_PCELL/README.md

 - *Connectivity assignment*

 For a ROD shape, we can specify connectivity by associating the shape with a specific terminal and net.
-We can make the shape into in a pin.
+We can make the shape into a pin.

 - *Multipart paths*

 A multipart path is a ROD object composed of multiple shapes.
-A multipart path consist of a single master path and one or more subparts (offset subpath, enclosure subpath, set of subrectangles).
-Genrally complex structures like Buses, Guard-rings, Contact arrays, Transistors are defined with multipart paths.
+A multipart path consists of a single master path and one or more subparts (offset subpath, enclosure subpath, set of sub-rectangles).
+Generally, complex structures like Buses, Guard-rings, Contact arrays, Transistors are defined with multipart paths.

-- ROD object structure
+- *ROD object structure*

+A ROB Object contains:
+- 1. Hierarchical name
+- 2. Cellview ID
+- 3. Database ID
+- 4. Transformation information (rotation, mag, and offset)
+- 5. Alignment information
+- 6. Number of segments
+- 7. Names of user-defined handles
+- 8. Names of system-defined handles